myeusiyevich/test/README.md

 ![YM-logo](yandex_music_logo.png)

 ## Description :key:
 In this project, working as a data analyst of the Yandex Music platform.
 Comparing the musical preferences of users in two megapolices - Moscow and St. Petersburg.
-Working with the data provided by the Yandex Music platform - information about users and the tracks they listened during one week from 8:00 to 22:00 for every day.
+Working with the data provided by the Yandex Music platform - information about users and the tracks they listened in Monday, Wednesday and Friday from 8:00 to 22:00.

 ## Tasks :ballot_box_with_check: